-The first element of the project charter document here is Project Constraints and Assumptions.
+The first element is Project Constraints and Assumptions.

 Constraints usually refer to limits placed on resources to be assigned to the project.
 A common constraint is the time that team members will devote to the project.
-Example constraints that may be included in a project charter document may include:
+Example constraints that may be included in the document may include:

 - Pre-defined budget